DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 ```
 </details>

-Not only is there an explanation of what went wrong (assigning twice to an
+Not only does the compiler explain what went wrong (assigning twice to an
-immutable variable) but there is also
+immutable variable), it also:

-* identification of exactly where the assignments are made
+* highlights were the assignments occur,
-* a suggestion of how to fix things
+* suggests how to fix them,
-* a built-in help tool for information about the error code
+* and offers a built-in tool for exploring the error code further

 That built-in tool explains that by default, variables in Rust are immutable.
 Compared to the compiler errors that I am used to from C and C++, Rust is a